tomcritchlow/SEO-MBA/course-beta.md

 - How to communicate your ideas
 - Get buy-in

+## Course Schedule & Outline

+The beta format is a weekly 90-min zoom for five weeks.
+Topics and dates:

+- September 15th: Good SEO Strategy
+- September 22nd: Models & Forecasts
+- September 29th: Effective Presentations
+- October 6th: Effecting Change
+- October 13th: Wrap-up & Group Discussion

+In addition you should expect 1-2 hours a week of reading and homework assignments.

 ## This is a beta!

 This is a beta which means it's a work in progress!
 It's important to know that going in.
 I'll be asking for feedback

+## Feedback from the first cohort

-But it's the second time I'll be running it.
-Last time, people had some nice things to say:
+Even though it's a beta the first time I ran the course people had some nice things to say:

 > I was part of the SEO MBA beta cohort and I highly recommend this course to SEOs who are looking to level up their strategic skills.
 The course covers all things SEO strategy including forecasting, effective presentations and working cross-functionally with different teams.
 Throughout the course, Tom shares processes and examples that are applicable to those client-side, agency-side and solo consultants.
 It’s extremely actionable and includes lots of learnings that I embedded in my day to day work. **Most importantly, I now feel much more confident presenting my SEO vision to leadership and executive teams**.